mhesse/continuum_mechanics/index.md

 * Notes: [[pdf]](fall2021/Linear_Elasticity.pdf)

-#So Long, and Thanks for All the Fish
+##So Long, and Thanks for All the Fish!